 Our Board of Directors has been selected by an independent panel according to their skills and experience.
 Each director is elected for a three-year term, and is eligible to be re-elected twice (i.e. serving a maximum of nine years).
 Directors receive no remuneration for their roles.

 Deputy Chair - Karen Kennedy

-Directors - Karen Kennedy, Connie Porter, Andrea Caldwell, Les Murray, Ross Morgan, Marcus Kennedy and Ian Pople
+Directors - Marcus Kennedy, Connie Porter, Les Murray, Ross Morgan and Ian Pople

 There are three committees, set up in an advisory capacity, without decision-making powers.

 - Governance and Risk - chaired by Karen Kennedy

 - Audit & Finance - chaired by Ross Morgan